-- If you’re moving nearby, let your best friend visit your new apartment at 7 Seventy Pet Friendly Apartments before moving day.
+- If you’re moving nearby, let your best friend visit your new Pet Friendly apartments at 7 Seventy before moving day.
 (This can also be effective with cats, but keep them securely in their crates.)
 Show them that you’re relaxed in this new apartment.
 This is also the perfect time to have your pet photographed and meet the management team.

 - Take your friend on a walk around the neighborhood to introduce him to new sights and sounds.